AsaadAreeb/Python-Projects/README.md

 - mapIt uses webroweser module to open google maps and search location
-    - To run -> python maIt.py <location you want to search>
+    - To run -> python maIt.py 'path'

 - web scrapping has 3 scripts:
     - Downloading_All_XKCD_Comics.py uses requests to download web page and beautifulSoup to parse specific image tag and save in hard disk from 'https://xkcd.com'.